texta-tk/texta-tk.github.io/source/terminology.rst

 Search
 ********

-One of the most central component in TTK is Search, which is used to define subsets of data for training text classification models and performing various aggregations.
+One of the most central components in TTK is Search, which is used to define subsets of data for training text classification models and performing various aggregations.
 Search is managed via GUI and can contain one or more constraints on feature values (e.g. strings and dates).
-Documents matching the search criteria can be used in various actions/functionalities in TTK, e.g. extraction of relevant keywords, data summarisation and exploration, and training text classifiers.
+Documents matching the search criteria can be used in various actions/functionalities in TTK, e.g. extraction of relevant keywords, data summarization and exploration, and training text classifiers.
 Read more about it :ref:`here <searcher>`.

 .. _tagger_group_concept: